Skip to main content

 Placement Year (or Placement Period)

-Students take a placement year as part of a thick-sandwich or a study-year abroad programme.
-As the name suggests, this involves either spending a year working in an industry relevant to the subject of their programme of study, or spending a year studying overseas.
+Students take a placement year as part of a thick-sandwich or a study-year abroad course.
+As the name suggests, this involves either spending a year working in an industry relevant to the subject of their course of study, or spending a year studying overseas.
 Some placements are for shorter periods than an academic year or involve a combination of work placement and overseas study.

 Pre-requisite (units)